FlexMeasures/flexmeasures/documentation/dev/api.rst

 This is a small guide for creating new versions of the API and its docs.

+.. warning:: This guide was written for API versions below v3.0 and is currently out of date.

 .. todo:: A guide for endpoint design, e.g. using Marshmallow schemas and common validators.

 .. contents:: Table of contents